Naiklab/sns-ext/README.md

 ## Support

-For issues specific to the Minerva adaptation, please open an issue in this repository.
+For issues specific to this Minerva adaptation, please open an issue in the [development branch](https://github.com/Naiklab/sns-ext/tree/development).
 For general SNS questions, refer to the [original documentation](https://igordot.github.io/sns).